Orientation year permit

 What is the Orientation Year Permit?

 The orientation year (zoekjaar, literally: search year) permit allows recent graduates to stay in the Netherlands for up to one year while they look for work.
-When they find a job, they can change this permit to a residence permit.
+When they find a job, they can change this permit into a different type of residence permit.
 They can, for example, apply for a highly skilled migrant or start-up permit or a permit for working on a self-employed basis.
-Citizens of the EU, EEA, and Switzerland do not need a permit to live and work in the Netherlands.

 Am I Eligible for an Orientation Year Permit?

 You are eligible if you have graduated within the past three years or performed scientific research.
 There are certain conditions that apply to all permits.
 There are also specific conditions for an orientation permit.
-The main ones are:
+The main conditions are:

-• You have completed a bachelor’s, master’s or post-master’s programme at a Dutch institution for higher education, or
+- You have completed a bachelor’s, master’s or post-master’s programme at a Dutch institution for higher education, or

-• You have had a residence permit in the Netherlands for the purpose of carrying out scientific research, or
+- You have had a residence permit in the Netherlands for the purpose of carrying out scientific research, or

-• You have completed a master’s or post-master’s programme or obtained a PhD at a designated international educational institution outside the Netherlands, and
+- You have completed a master’s or post-master’s programme or obtained a PhD at a designated international educational institution outside the Netherlands, and

-The Immigration and Naturalisation Service (IND) website has more detailed information about the requirements for an orientation permit for the Netherlands
+The Immigration and Naturalisation Service (IND) website has more detailed information about the requirements for an orientation permit for the Netherlands.

 How Do I Apply for an Orientation Year Permit?